 - 10% of the global carbon emissions come from apparel industry

-- The fashion industry’s climate impact is expected to increase 49% by 2030.
+- The fashion industry’s climate impact will increase by 49% by 2030.

 - One kilogram of clothing over its entire life cycle creates 11 kilograms of greenhouse gases.
-(5)
+(Source 5)

 Water waste and pollution

-- 1.5 trillion liters of water are used by the fashion industry each year while 750 million people in the world do not have access to drinking water
+- Fashion industry uses 1.5 trillion liters of water each year while 750 million people in the world do not have access to drinking water.

-- 2.6% of the global fresh water is used to produce cotton
+- We use 2.6% of the global fresh water to produce cotton.

-- It takes about 2,720 liters of water to produce just one cotton shirt – a number equivalent to what an average person drinks over three years.
+- We need about 2,720 liters of water to produce just one cotton shirt – a number equivalent to what an average person drinks over three years.

 - It takes about 10,000 liters of water to produce enough cotton for a pair of jeans.

-- 22000 litters of toxic waste is dumped into the rivers in Bangladesh every day
+- We dump 22000 litters of toxic waste into the rivers in Bangladesh every day.

-- 190000 tons of textile microplastic fibers end up into the oceans each year and twice as many particles are released by older clothing items.
+- 190000 tons of textile microplastic fibers end up into the oceans each year and older clothing items release twice as many particles.

 Chemistry and toxicity

-- 23% of all chemicals produced worldwide are used in the textile industry
+- The textile industry uses 23% of all chemicals produced worldwide.

 - Cotton production used 24% of the insecticides and 11% of the pesticides produced globally

-- 1kg of chemicals is needed to produce 1kg of textiles
+- we need 1kg of chemicals to produce 1kg of textiles.

 - 11 chemicals commonly used to make clothes are dangerous